constantinevassil/kitura/README.md

-# Kitura - deplyment on Google Cloud Run
+# Kitura - deployment on Google Cloud Run

 Creating a Kitura project with the macOS App